-Review Covenants, Conditions and Restrictions (CCRs)
+Review OF Covenants, Conditions and Restrictions (CCRs)

-Failing to fully comprehend these documents can lead to unexpected limitations, disputes with neighbors or governing entities, and a serious decline in property value.
-What initially seems like a straightforward real estate transaction can spiral into a costly and stressful legal battle, placing your investment—and peace of mind—at risk.
+For prospective buyers, current property owners, and entities involved in real estate, understanding the foundational legal agreements that govern property use, access, and restrictions is not just a procedural step-it’s an essential safeguard.
+At the center of this complexity are documents such as Covenants, Conditions, and Restrictions (CCRs), Easements, Licenses, and Rights-of-Way.
+Failing to fully comprehend these documents can lead to unexpected limitations, disputes with neighbors or governing entities, and a decline in property value.
 At GLO, we specialize in navigating these complexities.
-With our legal expertise and meticulous attention to detail, we help clients avoid these pitfalls and protect the integrity and value of their real estate interests.
+With our legal expertise and attention to detail, we help clients avoid these pitfalls and protect the integrity and value of their real estate interests.

 When you purchase property within a homeowners’ association (HOA), planned community, or even certain historic districts, you are agreeing to abide by a detailed set of CCRs.
 These covenants “run with the land,” meaning they remain enforceable for future owners and shape the property's long-term use.
 While CCRs are often intended to maintain community standards and property values, they can also impose restrictions that conflict directly with your plans or lifestyle.